gerosa/udacity-data-analyst/P6/README.md

 Changes: I added legend explaning that the size of the circle represents is proportional with the number of complaints in the state.
 I added the labels and the values in the red lines.
 I made all bubbles with the same color.

+## Feedback 3
+The reader missed the source of the data in the chart.

+Changes: the sources was included.

 ### Resources

 - [dados.gov.br](http://dados.gov.br/dataset/cadastro-nacional-de-reclamacoes-fundamentadas-procons-sindec1)